 - Let's tally it up.
 That is six points for GOALS and 16 points for SAKI because it crosses the double word score.
 So all together, that would be 22 points.

 Playing a Tight Game

 As I said earlier, depending on who you are playing against will determine how you play your game.
-If your opponent is a very good player, you may opt to play a more challenging game.
-This, in my opinion, isn't as fun but it does get the gray matter working!
-In this type of game, you are giving your opponent a very limited number of options to play from.
-The problem is, they will do the same to you.
+If your opponent is a good player, you may opt to play a more challenging game.
+This type of match, in my opinion, isn't as fun, but it does get the gray matter working!
+In this type of game, you are limiting the options where your opponent can play.
+The problem is, they will do the same for you.

 Two-Letter Scrabble Words

-Knowing your two-letter words will aid you in not only hooking onto other words but also for playing parallel.
-This is one of the most important things you can do.
+- Knowing your two-letter words will aid you in not only hooking onto other words but also for playing parallel.
+Knowing these words is one of the most important things you can do to improve your game.

 More About Hooks

 Although I mentioned that the letter S is a popular hook, there are many more.
 It is easy to think that we can only hook onto the end, but that isn't the case.
 Hooks can be played at the beginning of a word also.

 Let's look at some examples.
 The word RAY can be expanded with the following hooks at the beginning:

 - Bray, dray, fray, gray, pray, tray.